 One of the key aspects of the internal control environment is the management of risk.
-The Council has a risk management strategy which was reviewed in 2013/14.
+The Council has a risk management strategy which has been recently reviewed in April 2016.
+Recommendations and amended working practices have been discussed and will be embedded within Quarter 1 of 2016/17.
 Heads of Service are responsible for maintaining the risk management system and ensuring risks are appropriately mitigated and managed.
 All Heads of Service review and update their strategic, corporate and partnership risks online quarterly.
+Heads of Service and managers are responsible for managing their operational risk registers and escalating as and when necessary to the corporate register.
 For each risk noted on the register, responsible officers are required to identify controls that are in place to mitigate the risk.

-A risk management workshop for members is held on an annual basis, the most recent being in March 2015 these are held on an annual basis in the final quarter of the year.
-Management and officer training will be arranged in the second quarter.
+A risk management workshop for members is held on an annual basis, the next one will be held within the first quarter following the recent elections.
+Management and officer training was held in April 2016, a working group will be set up and refresher training will follow later in the year.
 The purpose of these workshops is to review and revise the strategic risk register and provide an update on the Council's risk management strategy.
 Risks are categorised as either strategic, corporate, partnership or operational.
-All strategic, corporate and partnership risks are reviewed on a quarterly basis.
+All strategic, corporate and partnership risks are reviewed on a monthly basis at JMT level as of May 2016.
 The Audit, Accounts and Risk Committee receive quarterly risk reports.
 The risk management handbook has also been updated and training has been provided for the Accounts, Audit and Risk Committee.
 Operational risks are managed at the departmental level, reviewed by DMT on a quarterly basis.

-The on-going working arrangements due to the recent joint working arrangements with South Northamptonshire Council require a shared approach around a Joint Risk strategy and Opportunities Management Strategy both Councils in achieving their objectives through proactive risk management.
+The on-going working arrangements due to the joint working arrangements with South Northamptonshire Council require a shared approach around a Joint Risk strategy and Opportunities Management Strategy both Councils in achieving their objectives through proactive risk management.